Propagators & Seed Sowing

 How large a propagator do you need?

 If you are investing in a propagator make sure that you buy one large enough for your needs.
 Consider the height of the lid and how many seed trays or pots you can fit into the propagator.
+Our Vitopod heated propagator comes in two widths and is height adjustable - add as many layers as you need!

 Many people forget to consider ventilation when selecting a propagator.
 This is important whether you are buying a top of the range heated propagator or a beginner's unheated propagator.
 Look out for large vents that you can open to allow airflow, seedlings will transpire (release water) and if the propagator vents are not large enough the water released by the seedlings will produce too much humidity and the seedlings will dampen off and rot.